oceanprotocol/docs/content/concepts/networks.md

 **Bridge**

-For a detailed guide on how to use the Polygon bridge to deposit, withdraw and send tokens please visit this [link](/tutorials/polygon-bridge/)
+Check our [Polygon Bridge guide](/tutorials/polygon-bridge/) to learn how you can deposit, withdraw and send tokens.

 ## Ropsten